ibrahimahtsham/ascii-file-structure-viewer-web/README.md

 ## 🐛 Known Issues

-- Large repositories may take some time to process
+- Large repositories may take time to process due to API rate limits
-- GitHub API rate limits apply (60 requests per hour for unauthenticated users)
+- GitHub API rate limits apply (60 requests/hour for unauthenticated users)
 - Some binary files may not be properly detected
+- Very deep directory structures may hit recursion limits

 ## 📄 License